Disaster Management Act, 2005

-The Disaster Management Act, 2005, (23 December 2005) No. 53 of 2005, was passed by the Rajya Sabha, the upper house of the Parliament of India on 28 November, and the Lok Sabha, the lower house of the Parliament, on 12 December 2005.
+The Disaster Management Act, 2005 (Act No. 53 of 2005), was passed by the Rajya Sabha, the upper house of the Parliament of India on 28 November, and the Lok Sabha, the lower house of the Parliament, on 12 December 2005.
 It received the assent of The President of India on 23 December 2005.
 The Disaster Management Act, 2005 has 11 chapters and 79 sections.
 The Act extends to the whole of India.

 National Authority

 The Act calls for the establishment of National Disaster Management Authority (NDMA), with the Prime Minister of India as chairperson.
 The NDMA may have no more than nine members including a Vice-Chairperson.
 The tenure of the members of the NDMA shall be five years.
 The NDMA which was initially established on 30 May 2005 by an executive order, was constituted under Section-3(1) of the Disaster Management Act, on 27 September 2006.
 The NDMA is responsible for "laying down the policies, plans and guidelines for disaster management" and to ensure "timely and effective response to disaster".
 Under section 6 of the Act it is responsible for laying "down guidelines to be followed by the State Authorities in drawing up the State Plans".